tam-114/Portfolio1/README.md

 # Portfolio 1: MangaList
-## Taylor Stanley
+Created by: Taylor Stanley

 This project was adapted from the Week 6 exercise.

 ## Features

 - New Title component:

-    Includes the title of the manga and a change to the text color
+   * [x] Title of the manga
+   * [x] Change to the text color

 - New Description component:

-    Includes the description/summary of the manga and a change to the text color
+    * [x] Description/summary of the manga
+    * [x] Change to the text color

+- New Button component:

+    * [x] Button to add the manga to a Read List

 - New Card component:

-    Includes the container as a "card" that displays the Title, Description, and Button components with an image
+    * [x] Container as a "Card" that displays the Title, Title, Description, and Button components
+    * [x] Contains an image

 - New Nav component:

-    Includes the navigation bar acting as a header with the name of the project
+    * [x] Navigation bar acting as a header with the name of the project

-- New Button component:

-    Includes a button to add the manga to a Read List
+## Screenshot of Site

 <img src='https://i.imgur.com/NfgOZ0P.png' title='MangaList Screenshot' width='' alt='Screenshot of MangaList site' />